We have been working on our search function to make it easier to use, and we've implemented it as well in our Android and iOS apps.

 - Or you can look for a specific city or country of ARRIVAL.

-On the right side of the page, respectively on top in the app, you will see a Search button where you can enter your desired City/Country of Departure/Arrival.
+On the top of this post, respectively on top in the app, you will see a Search field/button where you can enter your desired City/Country of Departure/Arrival.

 1. Search by City/Country of Departure.